Coronavirus in NZ: Three more cases in Wellington and Dunedin, health chief confirms

 The latest cases takes the total number in New Zealand to 11.

 A Wellington man in his 30s and his father aged in his 70s had recently returned from the United States.
 Neither require hospital care.
-They came to New Zealand from Los Angeles on Saturday March 14.
+They arrived in Auckland on American Airlines flight AA83 from Los Angeles on Saturday March 14.

 The younger man was unwell on the flight, the father became unwell about a day later.